aiman-al-masoud/sentimental/README.md

 all done
 ```

+Sidenote: the program will use an equal number of positive and negative reviews to train the model.
+For example, if your file contains 300 positive reviews and only 50 negative reviews, the model will be trained with a total of 100 reviews (50 positive and 50 negtaive).

 Now you can save your model, or use your model to "predict" the sentiment of a piece of text.

 ## Predicting Sentiment: